Jo3115/LushCodeJam2019/README.md

 # LushCodeJam2019

-The following instructions assumes that the user has `pip` installed and has `python` setup in the environment path.
+The following instructions assume that the user has `pip` installed and has `python` setup in the environment path.

 Open up the cmd and navigate to the root directory of the project and create a virtual environment: